jorley-santos/in_silico_next/README.md

 ---

 ## Samplesheet Input File
-InSilicoNext takes as input a .csv samplesheet file.
-It must contain the IDs and the absolute paths of the genomes you previously downloaded to use as a reference for the creation of the simulated microbiome samples.
+InSilicoNext requires as input a .csv samplesheet file

+It must be filled with the IDs and absolute paths of the microbial genomes you wish to use as references in the creation of the simulated microbiome samples.
 See a template file in the ./data folder in this repo.

 ### samplesheet.csv
 | ID | Absolute Path |